`

 Book: Raids on the Unspeakable…by Thomas Merton

-"This is perhaps the most beautiful time in human history; it is really pregnant with all kinds of creative possibilities by science and technology which now constitute the slavery of man-if man is not enslaved to it."
+"This is perhaps the most beautiful time in human history; it is really pregnant with all kinds of creative possibilities by science and technology which now constitute the slave of man-if man is not enslaved to it."

 Jonas Salk